NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 The NethGui framework defines also a Table and an Array adapter that provide a PHP array interface to the database values.
-Those are specific to the CRUD scenario implementation and are discussed in `The Table Controller`_ section.
+Those are closely related to the CRUD scenario implementation thus are discussed in `The Table Controller`_ section.

 .. _`host configuration interface`: ../Api/Core/NethGui_Core_HostConfigurationInterface.html
 .. _bind: